 - Download the DBNavigator App available for iPhone and Android.
 You can look up routes, purchase tickets and have all your tickets with QR code in the app!

 - RailEurope is the website of the official US distributor of German and European train tickets.
-It’s easy and hassle free, and E-Tickets are often offered as well.
+The website is easy and hassle free, and E-Tickets are often offered as well.
 However, because there is a booking fee the prices are usually higher than purchasing tickets directly through the Deutsche Bahn website.
 So do some research first.

 Getting Your Tickets